 (a) An agency must maintain a personnel record for an employee and volunteer.
 A personnel record may be maintained electronically if it meets the same requirements as a paper record.
 All information must be kept current.
 A personnel record must include the following:

-(1) a signed job description and qualifications for each position accepted or a signed statement that the person read the job description and qualifications for each position accepted;
+(1) a signed job description and qualifications for each position accepted, or a signed statement that the person read the job description and qualifications for each position accepted;

 (2) an application for employment or volunteer agreement;

-(3) verification of license, permits, references, job experience, and educational requirements as conducted by the agency to verify qualifications for each position accepted;
+(3) verification of license, permits, references, job experience, and educational requirements, as conducted by the agency to verify qualifications for each position accepted;

 (4) performance evaluations and disciplinary actions;